matheusportela/matheusportela.github.io/_posts/2024-04-08-double-entry-bookkeeping-as-a-directed-graph.md

 >
 > An entry that represents money entering an account.

-(Pro-tip: Ignore what you know about credit and debit cards for now.)
+(Pro-tip: Ignore what you know about credit and debit cards for now.
+The terms are used somewhat differently in banking.)

 When Alice pays Bob $20, we say Alice's account is credited $20 and Bob's account is debited $20.
 Let's represent this in our table: